 Public app stores have regulations and requirements for the apps that they accept and will review your app to ensure compliance and determine that the product meets their standards.
 If an app is rejected from the app store, it will require alterations and need to be resubmitted.
 This may not be a huge deal, depending on the reason for rejection, but it could delay the development process if not accounted for.
 Quality developers will assist you through this process and will keep the requirements in mind during development.

-App Maintenance and Updates
+Mobile App Maintenance and Updates

 Once your app’s up and running, it’s time to sit back and admire your work.
 But don’t get too comfortable!
 As the user reviews start rolling in, you will want to implement the plan you made for addressing app maintenance and updates.
 Continual improvements are important to address iOS updates and to offer the best possible app experience for your users.
 Some development companies offer services to help maintain your app and keep it running smoothly.
 We recommend budgeting 20% of the total development cost for updates and maintenance each year.
 That’s another reason why you want to choose a seasoned development company that you work well with.
 Your company’s relationship with the development team could continue well past the launch of your app.